CalvinHuynh/project-olympic/README.md

 # Project Olympic
+The goal of this project is to create an API that offers endpoints for data acquisition and predictions.
+The `api/jobs.py` file contains three cronjobs that periodically do the following:
+1. Retrieve the current weather every 10th minute
+2. Retrieve the 5-day weather forecast every day at 20:00
-This is an API that periodically looks up the number of clients that are currently connected to the network.
-It also retrieves the current weather and the weather forecast from [OpenWeatherMap](https://openweathermap.org/).
+3. Retrieve the number of clients from the web portal every 10th minute The current weather and the weather forecast are retrieved from [OpenWeatherMap](https://openweathermap.org/).

 ## Technologies
 Exploratory project to experiment with unfamiliar technologies such as: